GAMS-dev/gamspy/docs/user/basics/container.rst

 Loading Records to Existing Symbols
 -----------------------------------

-One can load the records of a symbol from a GDX file if the symbol is already declared by using :meth:`loadRecordsFromGdx <gamspy.Container.loadRecordsFromGdx>`.
+You can load the records of a symbol from a GDX file if the symbol is already declared by using :meth:`loadRecordsFromGdx <gamspy.Container.loadRecordsFromGdx>`.

 .. code-block:: python